tnusser/CancelCultureCrawler/README.md

 Results are stored in the database collection [cc_follows](#collection-cc_follows) at the attribute ``following``.

+## Complete Pipeline

+![pipeline](docs/pipeline_v3.png)
 ### Examples for documents that are stored in their respective collections
-![pipeline](docs/pipeline_v3.png)

 #### cc_tweets and cc_timelines
 ````json
 {